 |Use a toner to balance skin’s pH (optional)|

 Note: this post contains affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.

 WHAT TO DO BEFORE A FACIAL STEAM

-Once your face is cleansed, gently pat with a towel until dry.
-Now you’re ready to steam your skin using your preferred method i.e. face steaming machine or a DIY steamer (you can find details on both later in this article).
+Once you’re done with step, you’re ready to steam your skin using your preferred method i.e. face steaming machine or a DIY steamer (you can find details on both later in this article).

 WHAT TO DO AFTER STEAMING YOUR FACE